It is said that M

 Giotto drew a perfect circle for the Pope as proof of his abilities.

-By carving four stone planets of marble
+M carved four planets of marble

 After which he died content